Professor Emerit

 What are the benefits?

 1. Library access including: 150 item limit, extended loans, 10 item hold limit, and free access to interlibrary loans.
-For more infomration on benefits from the library, see here.

 2. The ability to continue accessing research grants and funds.